The Haagerup property is not invariant under quasi-isometry

 is solvable and in particular amenable.
 On the other hand $\langle P,E \rangle = \SL_2(\ZZ)$ contains a free discrete subgroup of $\SL_2(\RR)$ so that $\overline{\hol(\Lambda)} = \overline{\langle H, P, E\rangle} \subset \SL_2(\RR)$ is not amenable.
 In fact $\overline{\langle H, P, E\rangle} = \SL_2(\RR)$.
 In view of Theorem~\ref{theorem:CVclassif} the group $\Gamma$ has the Haagerup property and is weakly amenable, while $\Lambda$ has neither of these properties.

-We now check that $\Gamma$ and $\Lambda$ are quasi-isometric using Theorem~\ref{theorem:QIclassif}.
+We now check using Theorem~\ref{theorem:QIclassif} that $\Gamma$ and $\Lambda$ are quasi-isometric.
 First observe that the Bass-Serre trees of the graphs of groups $\Af$ and $\Bf$ are the $6$ and $8$-regular trees respectively, so that they have infinitely many ends.
 Next observe that there is a compact subset $K \subset \SL_2(\RR)$ such that $\hol(\Gamma)K = \SL_2(\RR)$, so in particular $\Gamma$ and $\Lambda$ have Hausdorff equivalent holonomies.
-Finally, $\langle h,p\rangle$ generate free subgroups of $\Gamma$ and $\Lambda$ so that neither $\Gamma$ nor $\Lambda$ is amenable, and moreover the image of $\langle h,p \rangle$ by the respective holonomies is non-discrete in $\GL_2(\RR)$.
-It follows from Remark~\ref{remark:amenable_proper} that both $\Gamma$ and $\Lambda$ fall into the class \eqref{case:folded} of Theorem~\ref{theorem:QIclassif} and hence are quasi-isometric to each other. \end{proof}
+Finally, the subgroup $\langle h,p\rangle$ is a free subgroup of $\Gamma$ and $\Lambda$, so that neither $\Gamma$ nor $\Lambda$ is amenable; moreover the image of $\langle h,p \rangle$ by the respective holonomies is non-discrete in $\GL_2(\RR)$.
+It follows from Remark~\ref{remark:amenable_proper} that both $\Gamma$ and $\Lambda$ fall into the class \eqref{case:folded} of Theorem~\ref{theorem:QIclassif}, hence they are quasi-isometric to each other. \end{proof}

 \begin{remark} While we show that the Cowling-Haagerup constant is not a QI invariant, it follows from Theorem~\ref{theorem:CVclassif} that the class $\GBS_n$ does not contain examples of two quasi-isometric groups with different \emph{finite} Cowling-Haagerup constant. \end{remark}